 But that’s not exactly how it was put on Wednesday.
 Read the language from statements Boots read at the Commissioners meeting this week.
 Who does it sound like did the investigating?

-“With the cooperation of the County Solicitor’s office, the Human Resources director, the third-party computer service provider, and the law firm Eckert Seamons, the County identified specific, unauthorized searches had been conducted by these two employees,” Boots said.
+“With the cooperation of the County Solicitor’s office, the Human Resources director, the third-party computer service provider, and the law firm Eckert Seamans, the County identified specific, unauthorized searches had been conducted by these two employees,” Boots said.

 From the get-go, it sounds like the County was leading the investigation.
-This law firm of Eckert, Seamons, Cherin, and Mellott LLC sounds like it was along for the ride.
+This law firm of Eckert, Seamans, Cherin, and Mellott LLC sounds like it was along for the ride.
 There’s more evidence to that in the rest of Boots’ statements.

-“The final report from Eckert Seamons determined that the investigation by the County administration was conducted properly and that two employees involved should face termination,” he said, again dropping a pretty big hint that the County did the investigation and the law firm we’re paying to supposedly do it sat back and let it happen.
+“The final report from Eckert Seamans determined that the investigation by the County administration was conducted properly and that two employees involved should face termination,” he said, again dropping a pretty big hint that the County did the investigation and the law firm we’re paying to supposedly do it sat back and let it happen.